 Prior to the Offering, there has been no market for the Common Stock.
-Although the Company will apply for the Shares to be quoted on the Nasdaq National Market, there is no assurance that an active trading market for the Shares will develop or be sustained after the Offering.
+Although the Company will apply for the Shares to be listed on the New York Stock Exchange, there is no assurance that an active trading market for the Shares will develop or be sustained after the Offering.